adobe-type-tools/Adobe-Japan1/README.md

 For font developers who wish to build JIS2004-savvy OpenType fonts, specifically those whose default glyphs match the prototypical glyphs set forth in the JIS X 0213:2004 standard, the strong JIS90-compliance recommendation still applies, because the JIS2004-savviness is achieved at the character code, not CID, level, through the use of JIS2004-savvy CMap resources that map the same Unicode code points to CIDs whose glyphs match the JIS X 0213:2004 prototypical glyphs.
 JIS2004-savvy font development is covered later in this document.

 The JIS standards, specifically JIS X 0208:1997, JIS X 0212-1990, and JIS X 0213:2004, and earlier versions thereof, along with JIS-related material found in the appendixes of the book entitled [*CJKV Information Processing*, Second Edition](http://shop.oreilly.com/product/9780596514471.do) (O’Reilly, 2009), serve as the ideal glyph references for Adobe-Japan1-6, at least for the glyphs that correspond to these standards.
 Some glyphs do not correspond to characters found in any JIS standard, in which case Unicode and ISO 10646 serve as the ideal glyph reference, and in some cases the only glyph reference beyond this document.
-The database-like [*aj16-kanji.txt*](https://github.com/adobe-type-tools/Adobe-Japan1/raw/master/aj16-kanji.txt) file, described in the section that follows, also provides references to other standards that can also be consulted in terms of glyph references.
+The [*aj16-kanji.txt*](https://github.com/adobe-type-tools/Adobe-Japan1/raw/master/aj16-kanji.txt) datafile, described in the section that follows, also provides references to other standards that can also be consulted in terms of glyph references.

 ## CMap Resources

-The CMap resources associated with the Adobe-Japan1-6 character collection, along with the database-like *cid2code.txt* file that provides additional details for font developers, are available as part of the [*CMap Resources*](https://github.com/adobe-type-tools/cmap-resources/) open source project.
+The CMap resources associated with the Adobe-Japan1-6 character collection, along with the [*cid2code.txt*](https://raw.githubusercontent.com/adobe-type-tools/cmap-resources/master/Adobe-Japan1-6/cid2code.txt) datafile that provides additional details for font developers, are available as part of the [*CMap Resources*](https://github.com/adobe-type-tools/cmap-resources/) open source project.

-The database-like [*aj16-kanji.txt*](https://github.com/adobe-type-tools/Adobe-Japan1/raw/master/aj16-kanji.txt) file provides additional information for all 14,664 kanji in Adobe-Japan1-6.
+The [*aj16-kanji.txt*](https://github.com/adobe-type-tools/Adobe-Japan1/raw/master/aj16-kanji.txt) datafile provides additional information for all 14,664 kanji in Adobe-Japan1-6.

 More complete descriptions of the individual Adobe-Japan1-6 CMap resources can be found in [Adobe Technical Note #5094](https://www.adobe.com/devnet/font.html), entitled *Adobe CJKV Character Collections and CMap Files for CID-Keyed Fonts*.